BLOG

 Considerations When Transferring Real Estate in Reverse 1031 Exchanges

-Under Revenue Procedure 2000-37, title to a relinquished or replacement property may be “parked” with an Exchange Accommodation Titleholder (EAT) until the taxpayer is able to sell the parked property to an unrelated party as part of a regular forward 1031 exchange.
-When the reverse exchange involves the parking of a replacement property...
+Under Revenue Procedure 2000-37, title to a relinquished or replacement property may be “parked” with an Also referred to as an "EAT", is typically a special purpose, limited-liability company that is used to own the legal title to property that is being parked as part of a reverse exchange.
+An exchange accommodation titleholder may not be a disqualified person.
+Exchange Accommodation Titleholder (EAT) until the taxpayer is able to sell the parked property to an unrelated party as part of a regular forward 1031 exchange.

 When the reverse exchange involves the parking of a replacement property, the relinquished property needs to be sold as part of a regular forward exchange.
 After the sale of the relinquished property as part of a forward exchange, exchange funds are received, exchange funds are received by the qualified intermediary (QI), transferred to the EAT for the acquisition of the property being parked and then reimbursed to the taxpayer and/or lender from the EAT.
 The last step in a safe-harbor reverse or improvement exchange is for the EAT to convey ownership of the replacement property to the taxpayer.
 The transfer of ownership can be accomplished either by: